 Product Owner Daily Scrum: Attending vs. Participation

 The scrum framework is all about flexibility and adaptability.
 Whether PO must be a part of the daily scrum or not depends on the organization, development team, product owner’s role, and several other factors.
+The PO career path is not the same for everyone.

 A lot of experts are in the favor of the product owner attending and participating in the daily scrum.
 This might go against the Scrum Guide but it only provides the basic overview of the scrum framework and doesn’t touch and cover all the aspects.